eugenekoran/twitter_disaster_project/README.md

 And finally LSTM.
 Overfitting is still a problem (Nepal, cloudy_goldrush).
 But in general, explanations of LSTM are the most intelligent.

 I chose LSTM as my final model and dockerized implementation of my model as API.

+I need to admit that my training data was skewed and the model was not tested on unseen data.
+I cannot guarantee performance of the model.

 1. To start dockerized API
 ```